Difference Tone Training

-Throughout the procedure, note the features of your auditory experience as much as is practicable without detracting too much from the central task.
+Throughout the procedure, note the features of your auditory experience as much as is practicable without detracting too much from the central task of attempting to discern the difference tones.
 For example: Do the tones seem to change pitch or loudness in the course of presentation?
 Do you hear more than one combination tone at a time?
 Does the loudness, or the very presence, of a combination tone vary with attention?
 Do the properties of the tone vary depending on the other tones that are heard or attended to?
 Is there a “fusion” of tones more for some intervals than for others?
 These were some of the questions that interested Titchener and other early introspective psychologists, and Titchener generally encouraged his introspective observers to report such details.
 (You may forget to reflect on these matters once you are absorbed in the training, but Titchener collected from his students written introspective reports that were expected to contain at least a few such details.)

 (1.)
 First, play the tones g3 (the third G above middle-C) and b3 (the third B above middle-C) separately, several times, to accustom yourself to the pitch of the two generating tones.